Coming from Clojure

 ; items no longer valid

-Think of ownership as "exactly one reference to each value."
-Clojure lets many references share a value via structural sharing.
-Loon lets the compiler decide when sharing is safe, and asks you to clone explicitly when you need two independent copies.
+Think of ownership as one reference per value.
+Clojure lets many references share a value through structural sharing.
+Loon lets the compiler decide when sharing is safe, and asks you to clone when you genuinely want two independent copies.

 Static types

-You never write them, but they are there.
-Every expression has a type the compiler knows at compile time.
-The main practical impact is that heterogeneous collections are not idiomatic.
-Instead of a vector containing strings and numbers, you define an ADT:
+You never write them, yet they are always present.
+Every expression has a type the compiler knows.
+The one habit this changes: heterogeneous collections fall out of fashion.
+Rather than a vector holding both strings and numbers, you name the union with an ADT:

 [type Value